 Explores educational assessment practices for students with mild disabilities.
-Familiarizes teacher candidates with the administration and interpretation of formal and informal educational assessment instruments used for instructional decision-making and provision of services to students with special educational needs.
-Required for all students majoring in other fields but who are earning a special education minor.
-Completion with a grade of C or better required for all elementary education majors.
-Requires 30 hours of field experience.
-Applies to the writing-intensive component of the Liberal Arts Core Curriculum.
-EXPECTATION: Admission to the teacher preparation program (TPP) required.
-PREREQUISITE: 2.75 overall GPA; SPED 2400, 2500, 2550.
+Familiarizes candidates with the administration and interpretation of formal and informal educational assessment instruments used for instructional decision-making and provision of services to students with special educational needs.
+Required of all elementary education majors, as well as candidates earning a special education minor.
+Field experience required.
+Grade of C or better required.
+Applies to liberal arts writing-intensive requirement.
+PREREQUISITE: SPED 2400.
+EXPECTATION: For education majors who are licensing, admission to teacher preparation program required.
+Thirty hours of field experience required.
 OFFERED: Sem.
 I.